A marathon is a major physical feat, so it’s no surprise that training for one takes a long time.

 Cross training: 45-60 minutes | Speed workout: Warm up and cool down 1-2 miles (2-3 km); 10 x 400m at 5k pace with 200m jog | Distance run: 7 miles (11 km) | Rest | Threshold workout: Warm up and cool down 1 mile (2 km), 2 x 10 minutes at tempo pace with 90 sec rest | Easy run: 4-5 miles (7-8 km) and 4 x 75m strides | Long run: 10-12 miles (16-19 km) |

-Check out some of our longer marathon training plans, along with all of our marathon resources, here.
+Check out some of our longer marathon training plans and all of our marathon resources here.

-Or, check out some other suggested marathon training plans below.
+Or, check out some other suggested marathon training plans below and let us help you get to that finish line.

 Other Suggested Marathon Training Plans